oopsmonk/documentation/getting-started/0.1/network/minimum-weight-magnitude.md

 All nodes accept transactions whose hashes end in the same or higher number of 0 trits as their predefined MWM.
 If a transaction ends in fewer 0 trits than the MWM, nodes in that network will reject it.

 For example, on the Mainnet, you must use at least a MWM of 14.
-If you were to send a transaction whose hash ended in nine (the MWM on the Devnet) 0 trits, nodes on the Mainnet would not accept it.
+If you were to send a transaction whose hash ended in nine (the MWM in the Devnet) 0 trits, nodes on the Mainnet would not accept it.
 Those nodes would expect the transaction hash to end in at least fourteen 0 trits.

 ### Are you testing IOTA?